kavbansal/HCI-Assignment2/index.md

   <img width="579" height="225" src="https://blog.ai-media.tv/hubfs/Screen-Shot-2015-07-08-at-10.02.45-PM.png">
 </p>

-# Universal Design

-## What is Universal Design?
+# What is Universal Design?
 Universal design is defined as “the design and composition of an environment so that it can be accessed, understood and used to the greatest extent possible by all people regardless of their age, size, ability or disability”.
 This involves considering users of all backgrounds and capability from the very beginning of design, which differs from assistive technology that can be implemented after-the-fact to help certain groups of users.

-## 7 Guiding principles of Universal Design
+# 7 Guiding principles of Universal Design

 The 7 Principles of Universal Design were set forth by a team led by Robert Mace at North Carolina State University to guide the design of environments, products, and communications in a way that considers all potential users.
 These principles are

-1. Equitable Use: The design is useful and marketable to people with diverse abilities
+**1. Equitable Use:** The design is useful and marketable to people with diverse abilities

-2. Flexibility in Use: The design accommodates a wide range of individual preferences and abilities
+**2. Flexibility in Use:** The design accommodates a wide range of individual preferences and abilities

-3. Simple and Intuitive Use: Use of the design is easy to understand, regardless of the user's experience, knowledge, language skills, or current concentration level
+**3. Simple and Intuitive Use:** Use of the design is easy to understand, regardless of the user's experience, knowledge, language skills, or current concentration level

-4. Perceptible Information: The design communicates necessary information effectively to the user, regardless of ambient conditions or the user's sensory abilities
+**4. Perceptible Information:** The design communicates necessary information effectively to the user, regardless of ambient conditions or the user's sensory abilities

-5. Tolerance for Error: The design minimizes hazards and the adverse consequences of accidental or unintended actions
+**5. Tolerance for Error:** The design minimizes hazards and the adverse consequences of accidental or unintended actions

-6. Low Physical Effort: The design can be used efficiently and comfortably and with a minimum of fatigue
+**6. Low Physical Effort:** The design can be used efficiently and comfortably and with a minimum of fatigue

-7. Size and Space for Approach and Use: Appropriate size and space is provided for approach, reach, manipulation, and use regardless of user's body size, posture, or mobility
+**7. Size and Space for Approach and Use:** Appropriate size and space is provided for approach, reach, manipulation, and use regardless of user's body size, posture, or mobility

 By following these principles, designers can make their designs accessible to more potential users from the beginning, creating better solutions and possibly eliminating the need for supplemental assistive technology after the design has been implemented, which simplifies things for the user and can also help reduce expenses.
 Perhaps the best way to understand these principles is in action.
 The following video does a great job demonstrating how these principles have been applied to the design of Ed Roberts Campus in Berkeley, California, showing how universal design can make a real difference.

 <center><iframe width="560" height="315" src="https://www.youtube.com/embed/G-tHuD7R8cs?start=6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>

-## What does Universal Design look like?
+# What does Universal Design look like?

 The Ed Roberts Campus is one great example but it is far from the only example of universal design.
 We can all identify examples of universal design in our daily lives.